CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 - {DriveType} stands for the drive type.<br>
  - {X} stands for the order number of a drive.<br>

+!!! info ""
-!> All hard drive data will be erased, and the hard disk password will be deleted.
+    All hard drive data will be erased, and the hard disk password will be deleted.
 Requires additional confirmation.

 </details>